PeakockCode/customer_analysis_twentytems/README.md

 # Project: Analysis and Improvement of Twentytems' Online Sales Performance

-This workflow outlines the process of analyzing, visualizing, and improving the performance of the online shop Twentytems using SQL, Python and Power BI.
+This workflow outlines the process of analyzing, visualizing, and improving the performance of the online shop Twentytems using SQL, Python, and Power BI.
 By leveraging customer journey data, feedback scores, and engagement metrics, we aim to provide actionable insights that enhance conversion rates and customer engagement.

 ## Overview: